-But the pentatonic scale is not, all by itself, enough for most people.
+But the pentatonic scale is not enough for most people.
 At least some of the time, you need to have more notes in the scale.
 Pentatonic scales get their name from the fact that there are five (“penta”) notes in each octave of the scale.
 Common major and minor scales (which are the most common scales in Western music) have seven notes per octave.
 These scales seem more complicated at first, and they have more modes to learn (since there are more notes in the scale), but you can be on your way quite quickly if you simply focus on the simplest, most basic seven note scale in music: the major scale.

 The major scale is easy to play and even easier to hear.
 Its sound is highly recognizable and it is the foundation of most pop, classical, and historical songs in the western world.
 If you start humming and make up a tune, you are probably using the major scale.

 For this reason, once you learn the scale it is easy to begin applying it.
 As with the box scale, experiment by putting the scale in different places on the fretboard, playing it in different ways and with different rhythmic patterns, and listening to the melodies that you can make out of it.